Average Read Time: 4 minutes

 According to Gartner Inc. (a global leading technology research company), there will be 20.8 billion devices worldwide on the internet by 2020.
 That’s a lot of devices!
 And this, in a nutshell, is the internet of things; objects connected to each other by the internet.
 This has kickstarted another theory regarding the future of web design: the distinctions made between product design, graphic design, and interface design will become more blurred as differing technologies are able to communication with each other and accomplish more, with less input from the end user.

-3. The future of web design and simplification; the focus on the mobile-user’s experience
+3. Simplification; the focus on the mobile-user’s experience

 As mentioned in our first point, the mobile user has been the priority player in web design for a while now, and as a result, some feel the future of web design lies in the simplification of websites, and tailoring websites to best fit the experiences of the mobile-user.